 23 January 2017

 Two Muslims jailed for attending meetings in Turkmenabad died in top-security Ovadan-Depe prison.
-At least one had been beaten there.
+At least one had been tortured there.
 Relatives were ordered not to reveal the state of their bodies, but one weighed only 25 kilogrammes.
 Interior Ministry officials refused to say if their deaths were investigated.

 6 January 2017

 Freedom of religion and belief, with interlinked freedoms such as expression, association, and assembly, continues to be seriously restricted in Turkmenistan.
 Forum 18's survey analysis documents the regime's many freedom of religion and belief violations imposed as part of a policy to control society.

 Turkmenistan has ignored some questions by the UN Committee Against Torture about tortured Muslim and Jehovah's Witness prisoners of conscience, but provided details of a Sunni Muslim prisoner's three trials.
 The country also continues to deny the right to conscientious objection to military service.

 "The Orthodox Church wants a diocese and resident bishop in Turkmenistan," an Orthodox told Forum 18.
 "But it hasn't yet happened."
 The Deanery Secretary, a Russian priest, was forced to leave.
 And the Armenian Apostolic Church is still unable to regain a former church.

 Courts have sentenced five Jehovah's Witness conscientious objectors in 2016 to two-year suspended prison terms for refusing compulsory military service on grounds of conscience.
 A sixth received a one-year corrective labour sentence.
 Turkmenistan ignored OSCE calls for the new Constitution to recognise conscientious objection.

 26 September 2016